hashicorp/vault-plugin-database-oracle/README.md

 Cflags: -I${includedir}
 ```

-Then, `git clone` this repository into your `$GOPATH` and `go build -o oracle-database-plugin ./plugin` from the project directory.
+Then, `git clone` this repository into your `$GOPATH` and `go build -o vault-plugin-database-oracle ./plugin` from the project directory.

 ## Installation

 The Vault plugin system is documented on the [Vault documentation site](https://www.vaultproject.io/docs/internals/plugins.html).

-You will need to define a plugin directory using the `plugin_directory` configuration directive, then place the `oracle-database-plugin` executable generated above in the directory.
+You will need to define a plugin directory using the `plugin_directory` configuration directive, then place the `vault-plugin-database-oracle` executable generated above in the directory.

 Register the plugin using

 ```
-vault write sys/plugins/catalog/oracle-database-plugin \
+vault write sys/plugins/catalog/vault-plugin-database-oracle \
     sha_256=<expected SHA256 Hex value of the plugin binary> \
-    command="oracle-database-plugin"
+    command="vault-plugin-database-oracle"
 ```